waldoibarra/portfolio/README.md

 - Docker Compose to reduce need to install dependencies and standardize development on any OS.
 - Linting of Terraform, TypeScript and CSS files automatically checked before every commit.
 - Unit tests for React code using Jest and testing library automatically checked before every commit.
-- Hot realoding enabled on save of React files.
+- Hot reloading enabled on save of React files.
 - Automated deployments with a GitHub Actions CI/CD pipeline.

 ## Local Development